Practice Area

 Defending Marijuana Charges: Possession, Trafficking, Distribution, Cultivation

-Despite recreational legalization in Illinois, Michigan, and Minnesota, marijuana remains a Schedule I controlled substance under Wisconsin law in 2026.
-The legislature has rejected legalization proposals in every budget cycle, most recently in Governor Evers’ 2025–2027 budget.
-A limited CBD-only medical framework under Wis.
-Stat. § 961.34 remains the only carve-out.
+Despite recreational legalization in Illinois (2020), Michigan (2018), and Minnesota (adult-use sales started September 2025), and despite the DEA’s April 28, 2026 Final Order partially moving FDA-approved marijuana products and state-licensed medical marijuana to Schedule III, marijuana remains a Schedule I controlled substance under Wisconsin law in 2026.
+The Wisconsin legislature has rejected every legalization proposal, most recently when GOP leaders stripped the marijuana provisions from Governor Evers’ 2025-2027 budget.
+The narrow CBD-only medical framework under § 961.34 is the only carve-out.
 Full context at our Wisconsin marijuana laws page and the 2026 reference guide.

 If you are charged with a marijuana offense in Wisconsin, you still face the prospect of heavy penalties, federal-firearm disabilities, and immigration consequences.
 Talk to our experienced marijuana defense attorneys at Cafferty & Scheidegger before you make any statement to police or prosecutors.